dianoandre/locomotion-mode-recognition/README.md

 The protocol is subject-independent from the first step.
 Four of the 22 subjects are held out before anything is plotted and opened exactly once, at the end.

-> Data Mining and Machine Learning — M.Sc. in Bionics Engineering, University of Pisa
+> Data Mining & Machine Learning — M.Sc. in Bionics Engineering, University of Pisa
 > Andrea Diano · Riccardo Mambrini

 📄 **[Report](deliverables/report.pdf)** · 🎞 **[Slides](deliverables/presentation.pdf)** · 📓 **[Notebook](notebook/LMR_AD_RM.ipynb)** (renders directly on GitHub, outputs included)